 Grades 9-12.
-Full Credit Year Course.
-Credit.
-Prerequisite: None. - It is preferable that students have completed Environmental Science or Earth Science.
+Full Credit Year Course Credit.
+Prerequisite: None.
+It is preferable that students have completed Environmental Science or Earth Science.

 This course includes the study of scientific processes and problem solving, ecology, biochemistry, and cytology (structure, function and reproduction of cells).
 Also included are human endocrinology, reproduction, genetics, evolution, behavior and taxonomy (classification).
-Near the end of the school year, students will take the Standards of Learning (SOL) Biology test.
+Students will take the Standards of Learning (SOL) Biology test.